EricBollingerResearch/EricBollingerResearch/README.md

 # 💫 About Me:
 Mostly doing data analysis, databases, and shiny apps in academic context.
-Also developing production apps at [palinera](https://www.palinera.com/)
+Also, developing production apps at [palinera](https://www.palinera.com/)

 ## 🌐 Socials: